reepay/reepay-drupal-commerce/README.md

-# Billwerk+ Payments payment module for Drupal Commerce
+# Frisbii Payments payment module for Drupal Commerce
-This module is aimed to provide online payments with Billwerk+ Payments payment gateway
+This module is aimed to provide online payments with Frisbii Payments payment gateway

 # Installation
 To install the module with composer go to Drupal repository : https://www.drupal.org/project/commerce_reepay